Harini30-lord/My-C--Task/Task-5/README_Thread safe.md

  """"""""""  Lock-Free Thread-Safe Smart Pointer  """""""""""

-This README breaks down the thread-safe.cpp code to explain the problem it solves, how its atomic operations work, and how it produces its output.
+This README of the thread-safe code to explain the problem it solves, how its atomic operations work, and how it produces its output.
 //////////////////////////////////////////////////////////////////////
 1. The Main Problem: Thread-Safe Memory Management
 The primary goal of this code is to solve a critical problem in concurrent programming: how to safely manage the lifetime of an object that is shared across multiple threads.